California Labor Code 98.6

 Employers should establish feedback channels where employees can safely provide input on work conditions or policies without risking adverse consequences.

-Penalties for Not Applying CAL Labor Code 98.6
+Penalties for Not Applying CA Labor Code 98.6

 Employers who violate CA LC 98.6 face serious consequences, including financial penalties and required compensation for affected employees.